-I am thankful that I discovered the MRT 150 Food Sensitivity Test!
-Even though I was eating a healthy diet, I still wasn’t feeling 100%.
-I knew I was having food sensitivities because sometimes after I ate, I could feel my heart race.
-I knew from past experience that my heart races when I am reacting to certain foods.
+I am thankful that I discovered the MRT 170 Food Sensitivity Test because even though I was eating a healthy diet, I still wasn’t feeling 100%.
+Sometimes after I ate, I could feel my heart race and I knew from past experience that my heart races when I am reacting to certain foods.
 The problem was that it was difficult figuring out which foods were causing the issue.

 The test determines your safest or least reactive foods, these are the green results on the test.
 Your moderately reactive foods are your yellow foods.
 Finally, the red foods are the foods you are most reactive to and the ones most likely causing your health issues.

 The best part of the test results is that they tell you what to eat not just what not to eat.
 The diet is called The LEAP ImmunoCalm Dietary Program.
 LEAP stands for Lifestyle Eating and Performance.
 Your LEAP diet is specific to you and your individual food sensitivities.

 The first week of the diet you are eating your least reactive green foods.
 After the first week, the diet slowly adds back more sensitive green foods.
 By slowly adding back your more reactive foods, you have a chance to listen to your body and make sure you are not reacting to your new foods.

 I was so fascinated by my daughter’s test results that I decided that I should be tested also.